 - You can accept in-person payments with direct integrations to your POS.

 - It can’t accept funds from PayPal.

 - The WePay ecommerce features are not as robust as PayPal’s

 - The ecommerce platform integrations are somewhat limited.

 WePay serves as a viable online payment processor, but its primary draw is its extra tools for crowdfunding.
 Not only can you accept ACH transfers for your crowdfunding campaigns, but you can list a variety of payment methods from credit cards to checks.
 There's even a way to accept in-person payments.

 Which PayPal Alternative Should You Choose?

-So, the rates aren't nearly as competitive as some options out there, and PayPal has seen its fair share of lawsuits.
-We're not saying the you should completely write off PayPal altogether, but it's not a bad idea to get a taste of what the best PayPal alternatives are.
+PayPal's rates aren't nearly as competitive as some options out there, and PayPal has seen its fair share of lawsuits.
+We're not saying you should write off PayPal altogether, but it's not a bad idea to get a taste of the best PayPal alternatives.
 Who knows?
 You may end up saving a significant amount of money and be happier with the company you choose.

 Some of the options talked about above are better for personal sending and receiving, while others are best for ecommerce payments.
 On the other hand, you may just be looking to collect and send ACH bank transfers.
-If you're looking for almost a PayPal duplicate, go with Dwolla or Skrill.
-If you want to complete transactions in any country, consider 2Checkout.
-Google Checkout is nice for storing cards, while Authorize.net and Stripe are favorites for ecommerce transactions.
+If you want a PayPal duplicate, go with Dwolla or Skrill.
+If you'd like to complete transactions in any country, consider 2Checkout.
+Google Checkout is nice for storing cards, while Authorize.net, Square, and Stripe are favorites for ecommerce transactions.

 If you have any questions about the best PayPal alternatives above, feel free to drop a line in the comments below.